lyxsus/stitchclips/README.md

 	* Choose the channel
 	* Choose the period: last day, week, month, all
 	* Choose where you want them saved
+* Stitch the clips downloaded into one video: `stitched.mp4`

 ## Installation